RubixML/ML/docs/inference.md

 ```

 ## Single Predictions
 Sometimes, you'll just want to make a prediction on a single sample instead of an entire dataset.
-To return a single prediction from the model, pass the raw sample to the `predictSample()` method available on the [Learner](learner.md) interface ensuring that the features are given in the same order as when the learner was trained.
+To return a single prediction from the model, pass the raw sample to the `predictSample()` method available on the [Learner](learner.md) interface.

 ```php
 $prediction = $estimator->predictSample([0.25, 3, 'furry']);